 Best time to visit Iceland on a city break

 You can enjoy a stay in Reykjavík for a short city break all year long.
-The capital city is buzzing and thriving whatever the season, with fun events, excellent restaurants, and plenty of attractions to visit.
+The capital city is active year-round whatever the season, with fun events, excellent restaurants, and plenty of attractions to visit.

 Although we do recommend booking excursions to see more of the surroundings in the Reykjanes, west and south coast regions.
-All within a day or two’s drive, you could discover some of Iceland’s biggest highlights and jaw-dropping scenery.
+All within a day or two’s drive, you could discover some of Iceland’s biggest highlights and some of Iceland's most visited landscapes.

 What you want to do on your city break will influence when you visit Iceland.